slist/cbreport/README.md

 Each time, you generate a report, a diff with the previous report is generated.

-To remove all files, you can use 'make clean', no diff will be generated.
+To remove all files, you can use 'make clean', no diff will be generated next time.

 # Generate a report every month
 To add a line in crontab to generate the report every month, you can run: